 As well as showing the treatment of pigs and drawing attention to how the PigCare label can mislead people, the new PigScare website encourages people to buy plant-based foods.
 The website can be viewed at www.pigscare.co.nz

-SAFE has calling for a ban on farrowing crates, with over 17,000 people signing in a week.
+SAFE has launched a petition calling for a ban on farrowing crates, with over 17,000 people signing in a week.